Population Characteristics

 Population of Strasbourg by Ethnicity and Origin

 The population of Strasbourg is quite diverse, which contributes to the town's vibrant cultural landscape.
 Strasbourg is inclusive and accepts various ethnic groups with open arms.
-Furthermore, the province appreciates the unique contributions that each ethnicity brings.
+Furthermore, the town appreciates the unique contributions that each ethnicity brings.

-The top 5 ethnicities and origins in the province are German, which accounts for 29.93% of the total population, followed by English (29.20%), Irish (23.36%), Scottish (18.98%), and Ukrainian (8.03%).
+The top 5 ethnicities and origins in Strasbourg are German, which accounts for 29.93% of the total population, followed by English (29.20%), Irish (23.36%), Scottish (18.98%), and Ukrainian (8.03%).

 Immigration Profile